manni8436/dinotopia/README.md

 ### USER STORIES

-The structure of the site was designed to be simple and easy to use.
-It has a good balance of images and content, so it does not overload the user, while giving them enough information about the products that they are planning to purchase and doesn't leave the user needing more information to carry out all steps needed on the site.
+The structure of the site is designed to be simple and easy to use.
+It has a good balance of images and content, so it does not overload the user, while allowing the user to have all the information they require to make a purchase, and doesn't leave the user needing more information to carry out all steps needed on the site.

 * The website is for the following user types:
-  * Users who are curious at looking at Dinosaurs, what they looked like and have been recommended this site.
+  * Users who are curious at looking at Dinosaurs
   * Users who are browsing to look for their first purchase.
   * Users who are going to make their next purchase and increase their personal collection.
   * Users who are browsing to purchase something as a gift.